 End of Season Traditional Snowshoe Maintenance

-Once the snowshoeing season is over, there are a couple of basic maintenance tasks that will ensure that your snowshoes will have a long and productive life.
+Once the snowshoeing season is over, a couple of basic maintenance tasks will ensure that your snowshoes will have a long and productive life.

 At the end of the season, a yearly coat of clear varnish to both the wooden frame and rawhide webbing will help preserve your traditional snowshoes.